 There shall be a Board of Trustees comprising of:

-i.
-One person to be nominated by each of the States of the Federation and the Federal Capital Territory, Abuja subject to ratification by the National Executive Committee.
+I. One person to be nominated by each of the States of the Federation and the Federal Capital Territory, Abuja subject to ratification by the National Executive Committee.

 ii.
 The founding National Chairman and Secretary,